karock5345/aqs8server/readme.md

 - Modify "Staff performance report" for v8.2 from PCCW
 - Protect apiuser password for every Client software (including Softkey, Touch Panel, Display Panel, Printer Control, etc.)
 - Improve HTML UI for "Form" do not cover error message
-- User Groups PCCW2023 merge to our system (Group : support, supervisor, manager, reporter and counter)
-  - admin (TS use only) : all branchs, (Group: all, including "api" and "web") all user, Softkey, Supervisor, Report and Admin settings
-  - support (TS use only) : all branchs, (Group : support, supervisor, manager, reporter and counter) users, Softkey, Supervisor, Report and Advanced settings
-  - supervisor (TS use only) : all branchs, (Group : supervisor, manager, reporter and counter) users, Softkey, Supervisor, Report and Basic settings
-  - ~~(remove) frontline : own branchs, Softkey~~

-  - manager : own branchs, (Group : manager, reporter and counter) users, Softkey, Supervisor, Report and Advanced settings
-  - reporter : own branchs, (Group : reporter and counter) users, Softkey, Supervisor, Report and basic settings
-  - counter : own branchs, Softkey